WZSin7/MyFYP/README.md

 # MyFYP
-As of 6 April 2021, updated for demo (tested)
+As of 18 May 2021, updated for demo (tested)